-This is the second conversation in a series on technology and society and will take place in Boston on March 27, 2018.
+This is the second conversation in a series on technology and society and will take place (date to be announced).

 We are convening a second workshop on May 10-12, 2018 in Tangier, Morocco to push the conversation on the implications of migration further.

 We are in the process of planning our 2018 programs.
 Stay tuned for additional conversation in the Alternative Futures series.

 The Tällberg Foundation Global Leaders will come together with a select group of participants in November, 2017 in New York.

 The inaugural ceremony for the Eliasson Global Leadership Prizes of the Tällberg Foundation

 We’ll be exploring why we degenerate into irresolvable debate rather than agreed actions.

 Watch the program on Polarization in the 21st Century: YOU’RE WRONG! (and I am right) live!

 Be sure to complete the short nomination form for the Global Leadership Prize 2017.